 For instance, you might be the world’s greatest manager, but if you refer to yourself as a manger, prospective employers will surely question your professionalism and attention to detail.
 Given the close scrutiny you’ll face from hiring managers, it pays to proofread with precision.

-In addition to running spell-check, consider reviewing your resume several times, both on screen and on paper.
-Asking a friend to double-check your work is also a wise idea.
+In addition to running spell-check, consider checking for resume mistakes, both on screen and on paper.
+Asking a friend to review your work is also a wise idea.

 Seemingly small typos created big problems for these real-life job seekers: